Back to Blogs

 The Art of Preventative Construction: Lessons from the Houses of Parliament Restoration Effort

-• Publish Date: Posted 11 months ago
+• Publish Date: Posted over 1 year ago

 In a world where the number of construction and restoration projects continues to surge, preventative maintenance remains a cornerstone of architectural preservation.
 As the case of the Houses of Parliament restoration highlights, the importance of being proactive rather than reactive cannot be understated.